dapr/proposals/20251022-S-placementV2.md

 Rebuild and disseminate only the actor types whose eligible hosts changed, with per‑type lock/update/unlock.
 Other types continue serving traffic uninterrupted.

 Some definitions:
-- Entities: the actor types a sidecar hosts.
+- Actor Types: the actor types a sidecar hosts.
 They come from the app/SDK registering actors; daprd’s actor subsystem exposes this, and daprd reports it.
 - Ring: the per‑actor‑type consistent hashing structure that maps (actorType, actorID) → host, aka the “consistent hash”.
 - Placement table: a namespace snapshot containing a map of actorType → ring plus metadata.
 In Phase 2 we send partial updates (only the changed types).